Classic Easy Meyer Lemon Bars With Shortbread Crust

 I love this lemon bar recipe because not only is it simple to make with a delicious filling with a buttery press in crust but it also requires just a few ingredients.
 Here is what you will need:

-• Lemon Juice & Zest: Freshly squeezed lemon juice and zest is always best for lemon bars.
-I used Meyer lemon the first time I made these thus the intense colour in the original photos and loved it but these are equally delicious with any variety of lemons or any kind of citrus for that matter like oranges, limes and grapefruit.
+- LEMON JUICE & ZEST: Freshly squeezed lemon juice and zest is always best for lemon bars.
+I used Meyer lemon the first time I made these thus the intense colour in the original photos and loved it but these are equally delicious with any variety of lemons or any kind of citrus fruit for that matter like oranges using fresh orange juice, limes/lime juice and grapefruit.
 I really like adding zest to my filling because it really intensifies the flavour of the lemon in the filling- that is optional and for aesthetics some chose to leave it out and that is totally fine.
+The lighter less intense lemon bars are ones made with your typical lemons.

 How to Make Homemade Lemon Bars:

-3. Prepare the filling: Whisk the dry ingredients together then whisk in the eggs, lemon juice and extracts if using nice and smooth.
+- Prepare the filling: Whisk the dry ingredients together then whisk the eggs lightly in a seperate owl then add and whisk them into the dry ingrdients along with the lemon juice and extracts if using until nice and smooth.
 Some like to sift the flour in to ensure no clumps form but that is optional

-• AIR BUBBLES ON TOP OF BAKED LEMON BARS: The air bubbles on top of the baked lemon bars are completely normal.
+- AIR BUBBLES ON TOP OF BAKED LEMON BARS: The air bubbles on top of the baked lemon bars are completely normal.
 It’s the air from the mixture rising to the surface.
 They come from the air of the beaten eggs.
 They rise to the surface when the eggs cook in the filling.
 Regardless, the lemon bars taste the same and after dusting them with confectioners’ sugar the bubbles won’t be visible.
 You can try to gently whisk or stir the eggs and filling trying to reduce the amount of air incorporated but its one of those things that if you don’t beat them enough your eggs won’t be incorporated enough and you definitely don’t want that.
+They can also create a foamy white layer - do not sweat it - this happens with this sort of lemon bar.
+The powdered sugar will cover any bubbles.

-• Make Sure to bake the crust until it starts to get golden to ensure a more crisp crust
+- Make Sure to bake the crust until it starts to get golden especially around the edges to ensure a more crisp crust

-• When pressing the dough int pan make sure to go up the pan slightly ¾ of an inch approx creating a lip to prevent the crusted from leaking along the edges into the bottom of the crust
+- When pressing the dough into pan make sure to go up the pan slightly, creating a lip to prevent the crusted from leaking along the edges into the bottom of the crust

-• Do not used purchased lemon juice or bottled lemon juice as a short-cut it will not work for this recipe - fresh is best for lemon flavor and texture
+- Do not used store bought lemon juice or bottled lemon juice as a short-cut it will not work for this recipe - fresh is best for lemon flavor and texture

 Storage & Freezing